 Expect the unexpected

-In the restaurant business, there will always be surprises.
+In the restaurant and quick-serve restaurant business, there will always be surprises.
 Surges in food prices, unexpected market conditions, sick employees — anything can happen.
 Managing your cash flow can help you:

-- Absorb unexpected expenses – In restaurants, day-to-day operations are often unpredictable.
+- Absorb unexpected expenses – Day-to-day operations are often unpredictable.
 You may be able to plan for expected overheads such as rent, supplies, and labor, but the loss of a repeat customer or a suddenly broken piece of equipment can throw your business off balance.
 Having cash flow for a “rainy day” fund gives you a cushion against unavoidable circumstances.

 - Apply for loans – Bankers, lenders, and investors usually analyze cash flow related to operating activities in order to make a decision about approving loans or investments.